lokeshmanideep/whispers-of-wisdom/README.md

-# Telegram Download Daemon - Krishna's Voice Extraction Workflow
+# Voice Notes Extraction & Automation

-This project helps you download videos from a Telegram channel, extract Lord Krishna's voice from each episode, transcribe the audio, and translate it to English.
+This project is my personal solution to a challenge I set for myself: I wanted to create a YouTube playlist of all of Lord Krishna's teachings from the Mahabharat TV series.
+Instead of doing everything by hand, I used a bit of code to automate the most repetitive parts.

+While some steps still need a human touch, this workflow saved me a ton of time.
+Here's how it works.

-## Workflow Overview
+## My Workflow

 1. **Download Videos from Telegram**

-   - The script downloads all videos from a specified Telegram channel using the Telethon library.
-   - Videos are saved in the `Videos` folder.
-   - Audio is extracted from each video and saved in the `Audios` folder.
+   - I wrote a script to grab all the episodes from a Telegram channel.
+No more downloading each video one by one!
+The videos go straight into my `Videos` folder, and the audio is automatically pulled out and saved in `Audios`.

-2. **Mark Voice Timings**
+2. **Mark Krishna's Voice Timings**

-   - For each episode, you manually note down the start and end times where Lord Krishna speaks.
+   - This is the only part I couldn't automate.
+I watch each episode and note down the exact times when Lord Krishna speaks.
+I save these timings in a Python file called `timings.py`.
-   - These timings are saved in the `timings.py` file.

-3. **Cut Audio Clips**
+3. **Cut Out Krishna's Voice Clips**

-   - Using the timings from `timings.py`, the script cuts the audio files to extract only the parts where Krishna speaks.
-   - The cut audio clips are saved for further processing.
+   - Using the timings I collected, another script slices the audio files so I get just the parts where Krishna is speaking.
+These clips are saved for the next steps.

-4. **Transcribe Audio to Text**
+4. **Transcribe the Audio**

-   - Each voice audio clip is sent to a speech-to-text API.
-   - The API returns the original language transcription.
+   - Each Krishna voice clip is sent to a speech-to-text API.
+The script gets back the transcription in the original language.

 5. **Translate to English**

-   - The original transcription is sent to a translation API.
-   - The API returns the English translation of Krishna's speech.
+   - The transcription is then sent to a translation API, and I get the English version of Krishna's words.

-## Folder Structure

-├── telegram_download_latest_new.py # Downloads videos and extracts audio
-├── timings.py # Contains Krishna's voice timings for each episode
-├── audio_generator.py # Cuts audio clips based on timings
-├── transcribe.py # Transcribes and translates audio clips
-├── Audios/ # Folder for extracted audio files
-├── Videos/ # Folder for downloaded videos

-## How to Use

-1. **Set Up Environment**

-   - Install dependencies:
-     `pip install -r requirements.txt`
-   - Set your Telegram API credentials and channel username in a `.env` file.

-2. **Download Videos and Extract Audio**

-   - Run:
-     `python telegram_download_latest_new.py`
-   - This will download videos and extract audio files.

-3. **Mark Timings**

-   - Watch each episode and note down Krishna's voice timings.
-   - Add these timings to `timings.py`.

-4. **Cut Krishna's Voice Clips**

-   - Run:
-     `python audio_generator.py`
-   - This will create audio clips for Krishna's voice.

-5. **Transcribe and Translate**
-   - Run:
-     `python transcribe.py`
-   - This will transcribe the audio clips and translate them to English.

-## Notes

-- Make sure you have the correct API keys and access to the required APIs.
-- The process of marking timings is manual and requires you to listen to each episode.
-- All scripts are written in Python and should work on most systems.

----

-Feel free to improve or automate any step as needed!
+6. **Create a Video**

+   - Using the extracted voice notes, I use a video editing software to create a new video that highlights Krishna's messages.
+This part is still manual, but it's much faster now that I have all the clips and transcriptions ready.

+7. **Generate Title & Description**

+   - I use the transcript in step 5 to generate the video title and description using Gemini.
+I wrote the API call for this, but I prefer to do it manually so I can brainstorm the most suitable title and tweak the description as needed.

+8. **Upload to YouTube**
+   - Finally, I wrote a script (`video_uploader.py`) that uploads the finished video to YouTube.
+It even sets the title, description, tags, thumbnail, and adds the video to a playlist automatically.
+No more clicking through YouTube's upload page every time!

+## Why This Was Fun

+I didn't use any fancy tools—just Python scripts and some patience for the manual work.
+The scripts saved me a bunch of time in creating this playlist in my native language, Telugu.
+You can listen to the playlist here: [link](https://www.youtube.com/playlist?list=PLPgC7mD72GJ_rUG0khmdx-7CNDjRmxu-X)